kbase/collections/design/core_collection_operations.md

 * ID (lowercase alpha only string, no punctuation other than underscores, otherwise opaque)
 * Name (opaque string)
 * Version (opaque string)
+* Source version (opaque string)
+  * The source version may be the same from collection version to collection version if the same source data is reloaded to, say, fix bugs or add features.
+  * This implies a particular collection version should not mix data from different source versions.
 * Icon url
   * Could probably use FastAPI's built in static server to serve these for now
 * Creation date